insurance dispute arbitration in Calumet, Pennsylvania 15621

 Arbitration Battle in Calumet: The Case of the Flooded Farmstead

 The four-week arbitration hearings were intense and revealing.
-John’s legal team presented detailed repair invoices, historical weather data, and expert testimony from an agricultural engineer who reinforced how “ordinary wear and tear” was minimal compared to the flood’s impact.
-Green Shield countered with its own expert, highlighting the policy’s fine-print exclusions and arguing that John had failed to maintain proper drainage systems — which contributed to the damages.
+John’s legal team presented detailed repair invoices, historical weather data, and expert testimony from an agricultural engineer who reinforced how “ordinary wear and tear” was minimal compared to the flood’s impact. the claimant countered with its own expert, highlighting the policy’s fine-print exclusions and arguing that John had failed to maintain proper drainage systems — which contributed to the damages.

 Throughout November, evidence was dissected.
 Witnesses from the Calumet community testified about recent storms being well beyond normal patterns.
 Judge Mullins pressed both sides for clarity on ambiguous policy clauses, emphasizing that the language must be construed in favor of the insured.